lungsin/we-have-splitwise-at-home/README.md

-# We have split bill at home!
+# Splitbill

-This is a simple split bill cli app, meant to be a quick resolver to simplify the settlement.
+This is a simple splitbill cli app, meant to be a quick resolver to simplify the settlement.